marcusoftnet/marcusoftnet.github.io/_posts/2020-02-14-listing-and-cloning-private-github-repos---some-fun-with-bash-and-curl.md

 That cloud is GitHub and I'm sure it would be safe and that the risk that we all die at the same time is relatively low.
 Then again - I have booked a raw chicken tasting for our next offsite ...

-Just kidding - but when that was said my programmer-self sprung to life and I deviced, in my head, a simple script to make an offline copy.
+Just kidding - but when that was said my programmer-self sprung to life and I device, in my head, a simple script to make an offline copy.

 This post describes that script.
 Oh - I only had 30 minutes spare time to do it in.
 That was my timebox and I actually managed to pull it off.
 The finished script is about 5 lines of code... but I'm still proud.